Skip to content

 Challenging iconic design with an innovative construction method

-With a wavy roof designed to simulate undulating waves, the passenger clearance building (PCB) is an iconic building standing at the HKP next to the airport.
+With a wavy roof designed to simulate undulating waves, the passenger clearance building (PCB) is an iconic building standing at the HKP, next to the airport.

 The large-scale prefabricated modules were lifted up one by one, pushed into position horizontally and connected together.
-Problems posed by the huge size, as well as the airport height restrictions, were overcome.

-The method advanced the construction progress, enhanced the quality of works and reduced the risk of working at height.
-Different from the ordinary prefabricated modules, the roof modules were composed not only of structural steel frame but also the pre-installed building services, as well as architectural builder works and finishes, thus also saved on-site construction time.
+The roof modules were composed not only of the structural steel frame but also the pre-installed building services, as well as architectural builder works and finishes.

 Environmental innovative reclamation technology

 This led to a lower impact on water quality and less marine construction traffic during the building stage.
-This helped to preserve marine ecology, especially the habitat of the Chinese white dolphins.

 Long-span viaducts

-The HKLR viaduct section features long spans as the carriageway crosses two navigation channels and Sha Lo Wan Headland, a designated Site of Archaeological Interest, where no construction works were allowed.
+The HKLR viaduct section features long spans as the carriageway crosses two navigation channels and Sha Lo Wan Headland, a designated site of archaeological interest where no construction works were allowed.

-A massive, bespoke straddle carrier was used to construct the long-span viaduct of 180m in length.
-At the time it was erected, it was the longest, dual three-lane prestressed precast concrete bridge span in Hong Kong.
+At the time it was erected, it was the longest, dual three-lane, prestressed, precast concrete bridge span in Hong Kong.

 The design minimised the visual and environmental impact and has also become a feature of the area, complementing the natural scenery of North Lantau.